DeanoC/The-Forge/README.md

 This is a derivative of ConfettiFX The Forge, this version has a pure C interface and just the renderer portion and uses CMake and my own al2o3 framework for some parts (TODO reduce dependency).

-Latest version has all filesystem functionality stripped (for now) as provided by other Al2o3 models.
+Latest version has all filesystem functionality stripped (for now) as provided by other Al2o3 modules.

 ## This version is currently based on upstream Forge Release 1.37